Light brown/gold, black and brown, white and brown

 The Basschshund can be a difficult breed to train due to their stubbornness and preference for doing things their way.
 If you get started early and have plenty of patience and treats, the Basset Hound and Dachshund mix is an intelligent breed that is more than capable of impressive tricks.

 To train your Basset Hound and Dachshund mix, stand in front of them and repeat a simple command over and over, gesturing what you want them to do.
 When they do the trick, give them a treat, and repeat a few times a day.
 After a few days, your Basset Hound and Dachshund mix will begin to follow orders on the first or second command.

-You can use this technique to teach them how to sit, stand, stay, rollover, play dead, and dozens more.
+You can use this technique to teach your Dachshund Basset Hound Mix how to sit, stand, stay, roll over, play dead, and dozens more.
 You will more than likely invent your own to suit your needs.

 The Basset Hound and Dachshund mix require very little grooming.
 A gentle brushing once or twice a week is likely all you need to do to keep your Basset Hound and Dachshund mix coat shiny and healthy.
 You will only need to bathe when it’s needed and is seldom required.

 Unfortunately, there are a few health concerns you should be aware of before purchasing a Basset Hound and Dachshund mix.

 There is little difference in the size and temperament between the size or temperament of male and female Basschshunds.
 The biggest difference is in whether the dog takes after the Basset Hound or the Dachshund.